Mikanwolfe/fundamentals-of-data-management/README.md

 #### A Note on this Repository

-Yes, this repository contains all the "answers" to OOP.
+Yes, this repository contains all the "answers" to this unit.
 No, I won't help nor respond to any requests for help.
 If you're studying at a University, check out all the resources available to you.
 If you're from Swin-U in particular, check out ATC620: the Programming Help Desk; make sure you go at odd times (think 4/5pm) for the best help.

 A friendly reminder that plagiarism is a thing, even with programming.
 Feel free to have a look if you're stuck, but if you don't understand it, you're doing it wrong.
 I don't want to pull this repository simply because one person did something silly; I stand by the idea that all information should be readily accessible, though some more than others.